How to Stop Dropbox from Starting Automatically on Windows 11

 Disable Dropbox in Windows Task Manager’s Startup tab, or uncheck “Start Dropbox on system startup” within the Dropbox Preferences.
 This prevents Dropbox from launching automatically when you log in, speeding up your computer’s startup.

-Disabling this auto-start feature ensures your PC boots faster.
-You can still open Dropbox manually whenever you need it, without it running constantly in the background.
+Disabling the auto-start feature for Dropbox ensures your Windows 11 PC boots faster.
+Users can still open the Dropbox application manually whenever needed, preventing Dropbox from running constantly in the background.

 Was this guide helpful?